Eleanor Duckworth: The developmentalist tradition

-As a constructivist who defines teaching as helping people learn, Duckworth emphasizes the importance of engaging learners with phenomena, understanding students' current understandings and trying to facilitate students' own thinking.
 The central question of Duckworth's (2006: xiv) research over five decades continues to be: "How do people learn and what can anyone do to help?"
 In the process of investigating this question, she has developed a research method which she has called expanded clinical interviewing, teaching/learning research and critical exploration.
 These three phrases emerged in the course of her research and are used interchangeably (Duckworth, 2006, p. xv).

 Critical Exploration

-Bärbel Inhelder first applied the name critical exploration to Piaget's clinical interviewing which included observing children as well as interviewing and interacting with a child who is experimenting and investigating a problem set by the researcher.
-Inhelder introduced this method to pedagogical contexts (Inhelder, Sinclair & Bovet, 1974, p.
-18–20).
-Duckworth (2005b, p.
-258–259) describes critical exploration as having two facets: curriculum development and pedagogy.
-In the context of critical exploration, curriculum development means: the teacher is planning how to engage students' minds in exploring the subject matter.
-Pedagogy constitutes the practice by which teachers invite students to express their thoughts:
+Duckworth (2005b, pp. 258–259) describes critical exploration as having two facets: curriculum development and pedagogy.
+In the context of critical exploration, curriculum development means that the teacher is planning how to engage students' minds in exploring the subject matter.
+Pedagogy constitutes the practice by which teachers invite students to express their thoughts.

-During critical exploration, exploring goes on in two modes: In one mode, the child explores the subject matter and in the other mode, the researcher-teacher explores the child's thinking.
-Hence, for the teacher, critical exploration finds itself at the nexus of research and teaching where teacher and learner support each other (Shorr, 2007, p.
-369–370):
+During critical exploration, exploring goes on in two modes: in one mode the child explores the subject matter, and in the other mode the researcher-teacher explores the child's thinking.
+Hence, for the teacher, critical exploration finds itself at the nexus of research and teaching where teacher and learner support each other (Shorr, 2007, pp. 369–370).

 Consequently, Duckworth (2008b) suggests that a classroom teacher can take on the role of a researcher.
 The teacher explores too, by interacting with students' learning.
-It is the teacher's work to present engaging problems, and attend to students' ways of figuring them out helping them to notice what's interesting.
-For example, the teacher listens to students explain their ideas and asks them questions that seek to take students' thinking further (Duckworth, 2006, p.
-173–174).
+It is the teacher's work to present engaging problems and attend to students' ways of figuring them out, helping them to notice what's interesting.
+For example, the teacher listens to students explain their ideas and asks them questions that seek to take students' thinking further (Duckworth, 2006, pp. 173–174).

 The main ideas of the teaching/learning research

 Outlining her approach, Duckworth (2006, p.
 173) states: "As a student of Piaget, I was convinced that people must construct their own knowledge and must assimilate new experiences in ways that make sense to them.
 I knew that, more often than not, simply telling students what we want them to know leaves them cold".
-Considering learning and teaching, critical exploration stresses the following aspects:
+Considering learning and teaching, critical exploration stresses the following aspects.